MorgansPlayGames/world-of-skyscape/README.md

 MMO guild simulator/Resource Management react game

 ## Progress
-Back end started with way too much stuff.
+* Back end started with way too much stuff.

-Have the user with login
+* Have the user with login
+* Routes to create a character
+* Front end to create and view
+* Create level table for stat distribution

+### Front End
+* Create statistic tables for characters using functions to calculate base values

 ## Models started:
 * User